 Here the process of getting MLPA results completes in two steps, separating amplicons on capillary gel electrophoresis and analyzing the fragment using the hybridization data.

 Different lengthened fragments run on small capillaries and are monitored.
-Fragments run as per their length and appear as a peak, we can call it as electropherogram.
+Fragments run as per their length and appear as a peak which is known as Electropherogram.

 Different sized fragments have different lengthened peaks due to the use of stuffer sequences used in the amplification.
 At the end of separation, every amplicon is quantified as well.